 use master; go select name, case recovery_model when 1 then 'FULL' when 2 then 'BULD_LOGGED' when 3 then 'SIMPLE' end model from sys.databases where name not in ('master','tempdb','model','msdb'); go

-- Execute the following statements to back up the source database (the backup file is
+- Execute the following statements to back up the source database.
+In this example,

 use master; go BACKUP DATABASE [testdbdb] to disk ='d:\backup\filename.bak' WITH COMPRESSION,INIT; go

-- Execute the following statements to check the integrity of the backup file:
+- Execute the following statement to check the integrity of the backup file:

 - If a result set is returned, the backup file is valid.

 - If an error is returned, the backup file is invalid.
-Perform Step v to back up again.
+Back up the source database again.

 - For more information about how to upload a file that is smaller than 5 GB, see Upload an object.